timf/terms.dev/README.md

 Happy to take any suggestions.
 They should be programming terms or things that software developers use to build their products (libraries, databases, cloud services, dev tools, etc.).
-For each major language, I am looking to have around 50-100 of the most popular libraries.
+Descriptions should be boring and short; remove adjectives like "best", "fast", etc. For each major language, I am looking to have around 50-100 of the most popular libraries.

 Thanks!